What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

 During this time period, it goes through a chemical process called the Maillard reaction, which occurs between amino acids and reducing sugars.
 [1]

-The fermentation process changes the tone of garlic and renders very distinct flavor, aroma, and texture.
-Most importantly, this process greatly enhances the wholesome nutritional value of garlic.
+The fermentation process changes the tone of garlic and renders a very distinct flavor, aroma, and texture.
+Most importantly, this process is believed to enhance the wholesome nutritional value of garlic.
 [2]

 What Makes It Better Than Regular Garlic?